Oxyrhopus petolarius

-Oxyrhopus petolarius, commonly known as the forest flame snake, is a species of mildly venomous snake in the family Colubridae.
-The species is endemic to Central and South America.
+Oxyrhopus petolarius, commonly known as the forest flame snake, is a species of mildly venomous snake in the subfamily Dipsadinae of the family Colubridae.
+The species is native to Central and South America.
 There are three recognized subspecies.

 Taxonomy and nomenclature

-According to Savage (2011) the correct scientific name should be Oxyrhopus petolarius.
+According to American herpetologist Jay M. Savage (2011) the correct scientific name should be Oxyrhopus petolarius.

 Geographic range

-O. petolarius is found in central and northern South America, including Trinidad and Tobago.
+Oxyrhopus petolarius is found in central and northern South America, including Trinidad and Tobago.

 Habitat

-The preferred natural habitats of O. petolarius are forest and savanna, at altitudes from sea level to 2,000 m.
+The preferred natural habitats of Oxyrhopus petolarius are forest and savanna, at altitudes from sea level to 2,000 m.

 Description

-Adults of O. petolarius may attain a total length of 91 cm, which includes a tail 22 cm long.
+Adults of Oxyrhopus petolarius may attain a total length of 91 cm, which includes a tail 22 cm long.

 Coloration is variable.
 It usually consists of some combination of red and black rings or crossbands.
 In some individuals the light-colored crossbands are white instead of red on the anterior part of the body.

 The dorsal scales are smooth, with apical pits, and are arranged in 19 rows at midbody.

 Venom

-O. petolarius is rear-fanged, and its venom is extremely toxic to anole lizards.
+Oxyrhopus petolarius is rear-fanged, and its venom is extremely toxic to anole lizards.

 Diet

-O. petolarius feeds on lizards, frogs, other amphibians, tadpoles, small rodents, other small mammals, birds and their eggs, and probably other snakes.
+Oxyrhopus petolarius preys on lizards, frogs, other amphibians, tadpoles, small rodents, other small mammals, birds and their eggs, and probably other snakes.